arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/datasheet/datasheet.md

   * up to 12-bit DAC
   * Operational Amplifier (OPAMP)
 * **Power**
-  * Operating voltage for RA4M1 is 5V
+  * Operating voltage for RA4M1 is 5 V
-  * Recommended input voltage (VIN) is 6-24V
+  * Recommended input voltage (VIN) is 6-24 V
   * Barrel jack connected to VIN pin
-  * Power via USB-C® at 5V
+  * Power via USB-C® at 5 V
 * **Communication**
   * 1x UART (pin D0, D1)
   * 1x SPI (pin D10-D13, ICSP header)
-  * 1x I²C (pin A4, A5, SDA, SCL)
+  * 1x I2C (pin A4, A5, SDA, SCL)
   * 1x CAN (pin D4, D5, external transceiver is required)

 See the full datasheet for the R7FA4M1AB3CFM#AA0 in the link below:
 - [R7FA4M1AB3CFM#AA0 datasheet](/resources/datasheets/ra4m1.pdf)

-The **ESP32-S3-MINI-1-N8** is the secondary MCU with a built-in antenna for Wi-Fi & Bluetooth® connectivity.
-This module operates on 3.3V and communicates with the RA4M1 using a logic level translator (TXB0108DQSR).
+The **ESP32-S3-MINI-1-N8** is the secondary MCU with a built-in antenna for Wi-Fi® & Bluetooth® connectivity.
+This module operates on 3.3 V and communicates with the RA4M1 using a logic level translator (TXB0108DQSR).

 * **Overview**
   * Xtensa® dual-core 32-bit LX7 microprocessor
-  * 3.3V operating voltage
+  * 3.3 V operating voltage
   * 40 MHz crystal oscillator
-* **Wi-Fi**
+* **Wi-Fi®**
-  * Wi-Fi support with 802.11 b/g/n standard (Wi-Fi 4).
+  * Wi-Fi® support with 802.11 b/g/n standard (Wi-Fi® 4).
   * Bit rate at up to 150 Mbps
-  * 2.4 GHz frequency range (2.412 - 2.484 GHz)
+  * 2.4 GHz band (2.412 - 2.484 GHz)
 * **Bluetooth®**
-  * Bluetooth 5
+  * Bluetooth® 5

 See the full datasheet for the ESP32-S3-MINI-1-N8 in the link below:
 - [ESP32-S3-MINI-1-N8 datasheet](/resources/datasheets/esp32-s3-mini.pdf)